Illustration of a salmon with pink bubbles

 Breathing index as gill health indicator

-The breathing index measures how often the fish opens its mouth to move water across the gills.
-By tracking changes in the breathing index, BEHAVIOUR provides early warnings of gill health issues or reduced oxygen levels – allowing you to act before problems escalate.
+The breathing index shows how often the fish opens its mouth to pass water over its gills.
+This provides valuable insights into gill health, oxygen conditions, and the fish’s overall condition.
+By monitoring daily changes in breathing patterns, BEHAVIOUR detects early signs of impaired gill health or poor oxygen conditions, allowing you to take action before the situation worsens.

 Aquabyte BEHAVIOUR tracks fish swim speed and streamlines mandatory reporting for submerged pens